What is the role of a counselor?

 For several months in preparation, the counselors communicate with others from different backgrounds, brainstorm ideas about workshops, and work together to ultimately create the ideal summer camp that spark the hearts of campers.
 Every counselor will be responsible to design, prepare, and facilitate workshops through small-group collaboration.

-A workshop is 1) a framework designed so that the campers can grow as individuals 2) a place where a counselor can showcase and share with the campers something they themselves are passionate about or were liberated by.
-The focus of a workshop should be equally split into the two sections, as both are essential.
+A workshop, we define, is a framework designed so that the campers can grow as individuals.
+Simultaneously, it is a place where the counselor can showcase and share with the campers something they themselves are passionate about or were liberated by.

 Camp experience cannot be merely summarized by interactive workshops.
 Camp as a whole is a single dialogue working with each individual’s self-actualization, both campers and counselors.
 The underlying role of every counselor is to initiate it, guide it, and recapitulate it.